 also great places to find gently used books for all ages to read.

 Chalk is Cheap.
 Sidewalk chalk is a great invention.
 It's thicker than blackboard chalk (easier for small hands to maneuver), it lasts longer, and it comes in colors and fun shapes.
 Any sidewalk or driveway becomes a canvas for "works of art" and will attract children of all ages.

 Make Your Own Bubbles.
 Whether you're in your backyard or at the park, blowing bubbles is always a fun activity for kids.
 Take the fun one step further and make your own bubbles together!
 All you need is a shallow pan, a little dish soap, water and glycerin (available at your local pharmacy).
 A brand new fly swatter doubles as a wand for lots of teeny tiny bubbles.
 Check out some great bubble recipes and tips.

 Do a Little Gardening.
 This is an inexpensive way to teach your kids about nature.
 Buy a packet of seeds from a local hardware store or gather some seeds from the fruits and vegetables you bring home from the market.
 Kids can plant flowers, fruits or vegetables in your backyard garden, a flower pot, or a window box and watch them grow.
 Plus, girls and boys love to play in the dirt!
-Click Nature Face for directions on how to make an art project for your garden.
+Our Plant a Garden will give you some ideas.

 Make Your Own Clay!

 ½ cup salt 1 cup water

 2 tsp.
 Cream of tartar Food coloring or beet juice or carrot juice

 Combine flour, salt, cream of tartar in bowl.
 Gradually stir liquids into dry ingredients.